atolmid/CarND-Advanced-Lane-Lines/writeup.md

 * Pipeline Output:
 ![alt text][image11]

+* Things are of ourse a biyt more complicated, when there is a lot of shadow in the image:
+![alt text][image20]

 ####3.
 Describe how (and identify where in your code) you performed a perspective transform and provide an example of a transformed image.

 The code for my perspective transform includes a function called `corners_unwarp(img, corners, nx, ny, mtx, dist)`.